Mythbuster: The Equality ActBy Megan Clayton • May 8, 2020 • 1:25 pm

 MYTH: This bill is unprecedented and would create social upheaval.

-FACT: Twenty states, Washington, D.C. and nearly 300 cities, towns and counties have comprehensive laws on the books protecting LGBTQ people from nondiscrimination.
+FACT: Twenty-one states, Washington, D.C. and nearly 300 cities, towns and counties have comprehensive laws on the books protecting LGBTQ people from nondiscrimination.

 Many states and localities have had these protections for decades without any uptick in negative incidents; and none have reported any problems.
 These protections simply allow LGBTQ people to go about their lives with dignity and respect, and cause harm to no one.
 That’s why hundreds of mayors around the country support the Equality Act.